regerolga-markt/automation-portfolio/README.md

 # Marketing Automation — Olga Reger

+For the last two years I ran performance marketing as a one-person team.
+The only way to keep up was to hand the routine checks to automation: is spend on pace, what changed in the accounts, why the dashboard looks off this morning.

-I'm a performance marketer who builds her own automation layer.
-These are patterns I designed and ran in production for paid media, analytics and reporting, using Make.com, the Claude API, Google Apps Script and Windsor.ai.
+This repo collects the patterns that held up in real use across paid media, analytics, reporting and SEO.
+They run on Make.com, the Claude API, Google Apps Script and Windsor.ai.

-Everything here was built for an employer or clients, so it is described as patterns only: no exports, no account data, no client names.
+Everything was built for an employer or clients, so I describe how each piece works instead of sharing exports or account data.
+The one exception is the dashboard template: written from scratch, it runs on sample data and comes with tests.

 | Folder | Patterns |
 |---|---|